For kicks, check out our FTC disclosure here. Updated Dec 4, 2025 ...

 Let's Add Some Fog To Those Grey Areas

-Everything up to this point is based or expands on three different types of motorcycles that are most common as an ergonomic reference: standard, sport and cruiser.
+Everything up to this point is based on or expands on three different types of motorcycles that are most common as an ergonomic reference: standard, sport and cruiser.
 This only covers the horizontal!
-When vertical considerations and terrain come into play, the often talented dirt, dualsport and ADV crowd will make their presence known, erasing lines altogether.
+When vertical considerations and terrain come into play, the often-talented dirt, dual-sport and ADV crowd will make their presence known, erasing lines altogether.

 I've jokingly grunted a "harumph!" as members of the standard-bike-with-sport-motor-on-stilts crowd poke their head in to mention their V-strom; Versys; Tenere; Tiger; Multistrada ... some tall, apocalyptic bike being a great sport tourer (spoken a bit differently, like "spoo-ertz too-rahr").
-I'll quietly admit that I've indeed been passed on the outside at track days by a good many of these "pogo-sticked" curve carvers.
-They're one of us for sure, even if as a subset ("Adventure Sport" is the moniker being thrown around in industry circles ... kind of has a nice ring to it).
+I'll quietly admit that a good many of these "pogo-sticked" curve carvers have passed me on the outside at track days.
+They're one of us for sure, even if as a subset (industry circles keep throwing around the moniker "Adventure Sport" ... kind of has a nice ring to it).

 My conclusion is that if you want to know which motorcycle type is best for you, sit on as many as possible and kindly ask the salesperson to refrain.
 For simplicity, consider whether you want to walk (cruiser), trot (standard) or gallop (sport).
 After that, you're ready to dial things in more exactly via those grey areas we mention (and of course, we here at TRO hope you'll land on sport touring).